intransitive verb-·bought′, -·buy′ing

-- To buy less (of something) than one wants or needs.
+- To buy less (of something) than is needed.

-- To buy at a lower price than a competitor.
+- To buy something at a lower price than (a competitor).

-To buy less of something than what is wanted or needed.
+To buy less of something than is needed.